 - Some scars are painful to the touch, while others are only painful upon movement.

 - Some scars, both visible and / or invisible, can restrict movement & function by creating abnormal electro-sensory field disturbances in the fascial matrix (i.e. connective tissue) of the body, thus sometimes creating “phantom pain, tissue distortion & function” either at the site of the scar and / or very distal from the area of insult.
 A majority of these types of scars can influence the involuntary Autonomic C.N.S..

 - Most practitioners and athletes alike do not fully understand the nature of scars and their relationship to chronic illness.

 “Shape determines Function and Function determines Shape.

-- Some scar tissue is very superficial, while others are very deep and transcend three-dimensionally into the whole body creating distortion involving not only soft tissue, but osseous and visceral structures as well.
-In this post we will describe the different types of scar tissue we have encountered, and how we have dealt with it.
+- Some scar tissue is very superficial, while others are very deep and transcend three-dimensionally into the whole body creating distortions involving not only soft tissue, but osseous and visceral structures as well.
+In this post we will describe the different types of scar tissue we have encountered, and how we have dealt with them.

 TYPES OF SCARS